Mainland Headwear Holdings:

 (ii) Risk Assessment

-The Group’s risk management process is embedded into our strategy formulation, business planning, capital allocation, investment decisions, internal controls and day to day operations.
+The Group’s risk management process is embedded into our strategy formulation, business planning, capital allocation, investment decisions, internal controls and day-today operations.
 Management is responsible for performing risk assessments and owning the design, implementation and maintenance of controls.
 Finance Department, Human Resources Department, Compliance Department and external professionals provide assistance and expertise management to help it in undertaking its responsibilities.
 Major identified risks are recorded in the risk register which has been monitored and updated regularly to reflect the latest development of situations.

-Executive directors communicate regularly with each individual business unit/department heads to identify day to day operational risks and find ways to mitigate them if any.
+Executive Directors communicate regularly with each individual business unit/department heads to identify day-to-day operational risks and find ways to mitigate them if any.

-Regarding financial risks, the board approves Company’s yearly financial budgets and reviews its operating and financial performance and key performance indicators against the budget on a semiannual basis.
+Regarding financial risks, the Board approves Company’s yearly financial budgets and reviews its operating and financial performance and key performance indicators against the budget on a semiannual basis.
 Management closely monitors the financial reports of each business unit on a monthly basis against budget to detect material deviation at business unit level.
 Board approval is required for all significant capital investment or acquisition decisions.

 (iii) Control Activities